Evangelicalism in the United States: Politics and social issues

 Evangelical political activists are not all on the right.
 There is also a small group of liberal white Evangelicals.
 Some Evangelical leaders, such as Tony Perkins of the Family Research Council, object to equating the term Christian Right with theological conservatism and Evangelicalism.
 Although white evangelicals constitute the core constituency of the Christian Right within the United States, not all evangelicals fit that political description.
 Secular media do frequently conflate the Christian Right with theological conservatism, but this becomes complicated when the label religious conservative or conservative Christian is also applied to other religious groups who are theologically, socially, and culturally conservative but do not have overtly political organizations associated with them.
 Some of these Christian denominations may best be described as indifferent toward politics.
-Tim Keller, an Evangelical theologian and Presbyterian Church in America pastor, has argued that Conservative Christianity (theology) predates the Christian Right (politics), that being a theological conservative doesn't necessitate being a political conservative, and that some politically progressive views around economics, racial diversity, helping the poor, and the redistribution of wealth are compatible with theologically conservative Christianity.
-Rod Dreher, a senior editor for The American Conservative, a secular conservative magazine, argues for the same distinctions, even claiming that a "traditional Christian," a theological conservative, can simultaneously be to the left on economics (economic progressive) and even a socialist, while maintaining traditional Christian beliefs.
+Tim Keller, an Evangelical theologian and Presbyterian Church in America pastor, has argued that Conservative Christianity (theology) predates the Christian Right (politics), that being a theological conservative does not necessitate being a political conservative, and that some politically progressive views around economics, racial diversity, helping the poor, and the redistribution of wealth are compatible with theologically conservative Christianity.
+Rod Dreher, a senior editor for The American Conservative, a secular conservative magazine, argues for the same distinctions, even claiming that a "traditional Christian," a theological conservative, can be an economic progressive or even a socialist while maintaining traditional Christian beliefs.

+A Pew Research report published in 2021 showed that between 2016 and 2020, the number of white Americans who started identifying as evangelical increased.
+Ryan Burge, an assistant professor of political science at Eastern Illinois University and Baptist pastor, notes that a significant number of Americans who have begun to embrace the evangelical identity are people who self-report as "never" or "seldom" attending church.
+Burge also notes there is a rise in people who are embracing the identity of "evangelical" but have no attachment to Protestant Christianity, such as Catholics, Muslims, and even Orthodox Christians, Hindus and members of the Church of Jesus Christ of Latter-day Saints.